jguida941/pysort-visualizer/README.md

 - `AlgorithmVisualizerBase` renders the metadata card beside the canvas, showing traits (stable/in-place/comparison), complexity table, and notes.
 - The panel updates automatically with new algorithms, keeping documentation, narration, and UI in sync.

+### Modular Launcher
+- The application now starts with a launcher window, allowing users to choose between different modes: a single algorithm visualizer, a compare mode, and a planned dataset batch mode.
+- The UI has been refactored into a modular structure with separate modules for the single view (`ui_single`), compare view (`ui_compare`), and shared UI elements (`ui_shared`).

 ### Compare Mode
-- The “Compare” tab embeds two visualizers in a linked split view.
+- Launched from the main launcher, the “Compare” tab embeds two visualizers in a linked split view.
 - Shared controls drive both algorithms: seed-safe generation, play/pause, single-step, and resets remain synchronised.
 - Algorithm selectors make it easy to juxtapose stable vs. unstable variants or explore different complexity classes side by side.